 WGT is an open-source suite with three parts, shown end to end below.

 Figure 1.
 The Wheeler Graph Toolkit, end to end.
 A generator produces a graph (Wheeler or not); the recognizer, Wheelie, decides whether the graph is a Wheeler graph and, if so, finds a valid node ordering — first applying a renaming heuristic, then handing the remaining work to a permutation solver or an SMT solver; and a visualizer draws the result.
+The interactive walkthroughs retain this graph’s topology while adapting its three abstract label classes to A, C, G, and T.

 The three parts are:

-- A recognizer, the core of the toolkit, called Wheelie.
+A recognizer, the core of the toolkit, called Wheelie.

-- A visualizer that draws a graph in a “two replicas” bipartite layout — the ordered nodes appear in two rows, with edges leaving one row and arriving in the other — which makes the otherwise-abstract Wheeler ordering something you can actually look at.
+A visualizer that draws a graph in a “two replicas” bipartite layout — the ordered nodes appear in two rows, with edges leaving one row and arriving in the other — which makes the otherwise-abstract Wheeler ordering something you can actually look at.

 To make that concrete, here is WGT applied to a real gene: take the human gene STAU2 and its orthologs, build a De Bruijn graph from the aligned sequences, recognize it as a Wheeler graph, and draw it.